Courtney Deifel - Softball - Arkansas Razorbacks

 In 2022, Deifel guided the Razorbacks to their most successful season in school history, collecting back-to-back SEC regular season titles, headlined by the program’s first outright regular season crown, and the program’s first SEC Tournament championship after blanking Missouri, 4-0, in Gainesville, Fla., on May 13.
 Arkansas concluded the season with the most single-season wins in program history and a 48-11 record, marking a program-record .814 win percentage.
 Arkansas finished SEC play with a 19-5 record, producing the second consecutive 19-win conference season for the Hogs.
 Against Missouri State on March 3, Deifel became just the second head coach in program history to reach 200 career wins.
 The Hogs made their 11th NCAA Tournament appearance, earning the program’s highest overall seed (No. 4) and hosted their second straight Super Regional.
 The Razorbacks hosted the highest attended Regional and Super Regional in the NCAA in 2022.
 The Razorbacks tabbed an SEC-best 12 all-conference honors and a school-record five NFCA All-American nods to round out yet another enormous postseason awards haul.
 Arkansas became the first SEC program since 2006 to have four first team all-Americans.
 Danielle Gibson (first team) became the program’s first two-time NFCA All-American while KB Sides (first team), Linnie Malkin (first team), Hannah Gammill (first team) and Chenise Delce (second team) earned their first All-American honors.
 For the first time in program history, all eight NFCA All-Region nominees secured spots on All-South Region teams.
 Deifel was named SEC Coach of the Year for the second straight season while KB Sides became the program’s its first-ever SEC Player of the Year honor and Chenise Delce earned the Hogs’ second consecutive SEC Pitcher of the Year accolade after Mary Haff collected the award in 2021.
 Arkansas tabbed a league-best 12 all-conference honors and eight NFCA All-Region distinctions to round out an enormous postseason awards haul.
 The 2022 coaching staff was named the NFCA’s South Region Staff of the Year for the second straight season.

 Deifel, the SEC Coach of the Year, directed a successful 2021 season by claiming the school’s first SEC regular season title and hosting NCAA Tournament Super Regionals for the first time.
 The team finished 43-11 (19-5 SEC), producing a then-school record .796 win percentage.
 The Hogs earned a No. 6 national ranking, the highest in program history, and captured the No. 6 national seed in the NCAA Tournament.
 Arkansas began conference play winning 12 straight games, notching the fifth-best league-only start in SEC history.
 A 19-game winning streak in non-conference action also set a school record.
 The Razorbacks received many postseason superlatives as infielders Braxton Burnside and Danielle Gibson, and pitcher Mary Haff were named NFCA All-Americans.
 Haff also took home the school’s first SEC Pitcher of the Year award.
 Offensively, the Razorbacks shattered the school’s single-season home run record, mashing 95 long balls with Burnside setting the individual single-season program mark hitting 25.
-Deifel’s 216 wins in Fayetteville rank second among all coaches in program history.
+Deifel’s 315 wins in Fayetteville are the most in program history.
 The NFCA named the 2021 coaching staff the South Region’s Staff of the Year.

 Deifel guided the Razorbacks to a 19-6 (1-2 SEC) record in the COVID-19 shortened 2020 campaign.
 In the only league series of the season, the Razorbacks earned a 1-0 conference-opening victory, their first road win over Alabama since 2000.
 Arkansas remained in the national polls throughout the year and climbed from a preseason No. 24 ranking to the No. 19 slot in the final release of the NFCA Coaches’ Poll.
 Junior catcher Kayla Green was honored with SEC Player of the Week recognition for the first time in her career and freshman pitcher Jenna Bloom emerged as one of the rising stars in the league, leading all freshmen in the nation striking out 10.9 hitters per seven innings.